puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 This will create and execute a PipelineRun.
 The logs of the run will be shown in the console.

-Now start the same Pipeline with the frontend resources:
+Now start the same Pipeline with the producer resources:

 ```bash
 tkn pipeline start build-and-deploy \